mjkuranda/yummy-api-nestjs/README.md

 ## API
 ### Meals
-* `GET /meals?ings=ingredient1,ingredient2,ingredientX&type=meal-type` - returns all meals from the database that contain provided ingredients and type as `ings` and `type` respectively being query params.
+* `GET /meals?ings=ingredient1,ingredient2,ingredientX&type=meal-type&dish=dish-type` - returns all meals from the database that contain provided ingredients and type as `ings`, `type` and `dish` respectively being query params.
 Additionally, set `Accept-Language` header to define language of ingredients.
 * `GET /meals/:id` - returns a specific meal defined by id parameter.
 It saves to the cache, if it does not exist there.
 Each request checks the cache.
 * `GET /meals/:id/details` - returns details of a meal.
 It can be any meal provided by any external or local API.
 * `GET /meals/:id/comments` - returns all comments for a specific meal.